Too many of us in Enterprise IT ignore this one critical thing about infrastructure management:

 Vendors: we’re slow and sniveling.
 “I can’t ever make demands of my customers.
 I can’t call them out when they mess up.
 They’re the smart ones.
 I’m just slinging tech.
 I’ll drop everything and get right on this.”

-Unless not a single person on the team has ever done this, you know better.
+Unless not a single person on the team has ever done this before, you know better.
 Your tech doesn’t exist in a vacuum.
-You’re a user of *something* and you know you ignore the warnings – you’re human!
-But you’re a vendor now and you need to know and act better.
+You’re a user, too, and you know you ignore the warnings yourself.
+Congratulations, you’re human!
+But the reality is you’re a vendor now and you need to know and act better.